PERSATUAN PSIKOLOGI KLINIKAL MALAYSIA

 3. A Trustee may be removed from office by a general meeting on the grounds that, owing to ill health, unsoundness of mind, absences from the country or for any other reasons, he is unable to perform his duties or unable to do so satisfactorily.
 In the event of the death, resignation or removal of a trustee the vacancy shall be filled by a new Trustee appointed by a general meeting.

-1. Between Annual General Meetings, the Executive Council shall interpret the rules of the Society and when necessary, determine any point on which the rules and by-laws are silent.
+1. Between annual general meetings the Council shall interpret the rules of the Society and when necessary, determine any point on which the rules and by-laws are silent.

 1. The Executive Council shall if it deems fit and necessary appoint qualified persons to be the Advisor or Patron of the Society.
 The person appointed must give his consent in writing.